 You’re going to have to deal with adversity in life, that’s just part of it.
 The fire department is no different.

-Fast forward five months of physical therapy three days a week as well as going to the gym opposite days, I gained 95 percent of mobility back, strengthened my shoulder, and lost a total of 18 pounds.
+Fast forward five months of physical therapy three days a week as well as going to the gym opposite days, I gained 100 percent of mobility back, strengthened my shoulder and became an overall more fit and healthy version of myself.

 The opportunity to go through that experience and still prove myself as mentally and physically strong is a phenomenal feeling.
 This was an instance that taught me the importance of being resilient.
 You have to embrace the challenge in which you are faced, be energized by it and not shy away from it.
 Your attitude on how you meet that challenge is going to determine your outcome.

-Although I still have a lot of work ahead of me, I’m very fortunate to have the love and support of my parents and the Saint James Fire Department as well as the determination and conviction in myself to cross every line life draws for me in the sand.
-Over a year after the injury and only eight months of strenuous physical therapy, I am ecstatic to deliver the good news of my medical clearance to my Chiefs and return to serving my community.
+I’m very fortunate to have the love and support of my parents and the Saint James Fire Department as well as the determination and conviction in myself to cross every line life draws for me in the sand.
+Less than a year after the injury, I am ecstatic to deliver the good news of my medical clearance to my Chiefs and return to serving my community.